CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

 \subsection{Randomization in QR with column pivoting}

-There is a substantial literature on randomized methods for QRCP of general matrices (i.e., matrices of any aspect ratio).
-This literature originates with independent contributions by Martinsson~\cite{Martinsson:2015:QR} and Duersch and Gu~\cite{DG:2017:QR}, with subsequent extensions by Martinsson \textit{et al.}~\cite{MOHvdG:2017:QR} and Xiao, Gu, and Langou~\cite{XGL:2017:RandQRCP}.
+Substantial efforts have been devoted to the design of randomized algorithms for QRCP of general matrices, i.e., rectangular matrices of any aspect ratio of numbers of rows and columns.
+These efforts originate with independent contributions by Martinsson~\cite{Martinsson:2015:QR} as well as Duersch and Gu~\cite{DG:2017:QR}, with subsequent extensions by Martinsson \textit{et al.}~\cite{MOHvdG:2017:QR} and also by Xiao, Gu, and Langou~\cite{XGL:2017:RandQRCP}.
 While there are many variations on these methods, they share a common structure that we outline here.

-As input, these methods take block size parameter $b$ and an oversampling parameter $s$.
-They start by forming a wide $(b+s) \times n$ sketch $\mtx{Y} = \mtx{S}\mtx{M}$, and then proceed with a three-step iterative loop. \begin{enumerate} \item[1.]
-Use any QRCP method to find $P_{\text{block}}$: the first $b$ pivots for the wide matrix $\mtx{Y}$. \item[2.]
-Process the tall matrix $\mtx{M}[:,P_{\text{block}}]$ by QRCP or unpivoted QR. \item[3.]
-Suitably update $(\mtx{M},\mtx{Y})$ and return to Step 1. \end{enumerate} The update to $\mtx{M}$ at Step 3 can be handled by standard methods, such as those used in blocked unpivoted Householder QR.
+These methods take in integers $(b,s)$ where $b > 0$, $s \geq 0$, and $n \geq b + s$.
+They form a sketch $\mtx{Y} = \mtx{S} \mtx{M}$ with $b + s$ rows, and then proceed with a three-step iterative loop. \begin{enumerate} \item[1.]
+Use any QRCP method to find $P_{\text{block}}$, a length-$b$ vector containing column indices for the first $b$ pivots for the wide matrix $\mtx{Y}$. \item[2.]
+Process the tall matrix $\mtx{M}[\fslice{},P_{\text{block}}]$ by QRCP or unpivoted QR. \item[3.]
+Suitably update $\mtx{M}$ and $\mtx{Y}$, then return to Step 1. \end{enumerate} The update to $\mtx{M}$ at Step 3 can be handled by standard methods, such as those in blocked unpivoted Householder QR.
 The update to $\mtx{Y}$ is more subtle.
-If done appropriately then the leading term in the algorithm's flop count can be the same as that of unpivoted Householder QR~\cite{DG:2017:QR}.
+If done appropriately, then the leading term in the algorithm's flop count can match that of Householder QR~\cite{DG:2017:QR}.

-The main limitation of these methods is that their best performance is attained with small block sizes.
-For example, $b = 64$ and $s = 10$ is used in both shared-memory and distributed-memory settings \cites{MOHvdG:2017:QR,XGL:2017:RandQRCP}.
-Much larger block sizes would be needed for the updating operations to be performed near the limit of a machine's peak performance.
+A core limitation of these methods is that their best performance is attained with small block sizes.
+For example, $b = 64$ and $s = 10$ is used in both shared- and distributed-memory settings~\cites{MOHvdG:2017:QR,XGL:2017:RandQRCP}.
+Much larger block sizes would be needed for the updating operations to be performed near the limit of machines' peak performance rates.
 One of our motivations for developing CQRRPT has been to provide an avenue to extend earlier randomized QRCP algorithms to block sizes on the order of thousands.